 Express Entry Program and Skilled Worker Stream

 Express Entry is for skilled and professional applicants.
-You can apply for permanent residency via the Express Entry System from outside of Canada without Canadian work experience.
-The skilled worker stream requires you to register and create a profile via the Immigrate to New Brunswick portal.
+You can apply for permanent residency via the Express Entry System outside Canada without Canadian work experience.
+The skilled worker stream requires registering and creating a profile via the Immigrate to New Brunswick portal.
 It is very similar to the Express Entry system in that you will also receive an Invitation to Apply (ITA) if your skills and qualifications are in demand.

 |Express Entry Program and Skilled Worker Stream|